Nazis, Islamists, and the Making of the Modern Middle East

-Nazis, Islamists, and the Making of the Modern Middle East is a controversial 2014 Yale University Press book by German historian Wolfgang G. Schwanitz and Israeli historian Barry Rubin.
+Nazis, Islamists, and the Making of the Modern Middle East is a 2014 Yale University Press book by German historian Wolfgang G. Schwanitz and Israeli historian Barry Rubin.
 The authors argue that there is a high degree of similarity in the ideologies of Nazism, radical Arab nationalism, and Islamism.
-The book received a mixed reception with some historians criticizing the authors' methodology and conclusions.
+The book received a mixed reception, with some historians criticizing the authors' methodology and conclusions.

 Content

 The authors start their analysis in the nineteenth century, when Germany, seeking colonial expansion, sought to displace British, French, and Russian influence in the Middle East, with little or no success.
 However Germany developed ties with radical Arab nationalist groups, which survived Germany's defeat in World War I. The rise of Nazism strengthened these connections, and interactions between Nazis and Islamists before and during World War II make up a significant part of the book.
 They continue by describing how the Grand Mufti of Jerusalem, Amin al-Husseini, an influential Arab leader and Nazi collaborator, escaped prosecution after the war and tried to thwart Jewish attempts to establish the State of Israel, and the lives of ex-Nazis who found refuge in Arab states.

 The authors argue that there is a high degree of similarity in the ideologies of Nazism, radical Arab nationalism, and Islamism, an argument first made by the mufti.
 One of the most striking similarities, according to the authors, is that all three ideologies promote extreme antisemitism and blame Jews for all the problems in the world.

 The book analyzes the role of Nazi propaganda and the mufti, in spreading Nazi ideology and inciting antisemitism in the Middle East.
 The book also charts the development of the Middle East as it became modern, leading reviewer Johannes Houwink ten Cate to describe the title as apt.